Prince Documentation

 Prince for Books

-Prince for Books is a new venture that allows us to spend more time on features particularly sought by publishers.
+Prince for Books is a project that allows us to spend more time on features particularly sought by publishers.

-The initial focus of work is on the features common to all books: making the pagination and line-breaking choices expected of books, by featuring a few extensions to CSS and fine-tuned algorithms.
+The initial focus of work is on features common to all books: making the page-breaking and line-breaking choices expected of books, by featuring a few extensions to CSS and fine-tuned algorithms.

 prince-books OPTIONS FILES [-o PDF]